Social Icons

 Directed by Joel and Ethan Coen

-Burn After Reading is one movie that makes you the viewer God.
-You are watching this movie from the view from above where all the actors are running around unaware of what the others are doing.
-Even the CIA (make believe CIA in this movie) is confused, but you the viewer have all the pieces needed to put it all together.
-When the movie ended I was like if only the CIA will just reach out and ask me.
+The movie is exactly what you would expect from the Coen brothers—fun, memorable actors, and many scenes that will stick with you for a long time.
+Burn After Reading is one of those movies that makes you, the viewer, feel like God.
+You’re watching the film from above, seeing all the actors running around unaware of what the others are doing.
+Even the CIA (a make-believe CIA in this movie) is confused, but you, the viewer, have all the pieces needed to put it all together.
+When the movie ended, I thought, "If only the CIA would just reach out and ask me."

-Let me bring you into the plot, Ozzie (Malkovich) is being demoted at work with the CIA, his boss Palmer made him understand that it has more to do with his character than his work.
-Ozzie goes home and tells his wife Katie (Swinton).
-She sees it as an opportunity to finally leave him as she was having an affair with a married U.S. Marshal Harry (Clooney).
+Let me bring you into the plot: Ozzie (Malkovich) is being demoted at work with the CIA.
+His boss, Palmer, makes him understand that it has more to do with his character than his work.
+Ozzie goes home and tells his wife, Katie (Swinton).
+She sees it as an opportunity to finally leave him since she’s having an affair with a married U.S. Marshal, Harry (Clooney).

-Ozzie starts a memoir and he saves everything onto a PC.
-Katie from her lawyers advise copies everything she could specifically his financial records from the PC to give to them to go through.
+Ozzie starts a memoir and saves everything onto a PC.
+Katie, on her lawyer's advice, copies everything she can, specifically his financial records from the PC, to give to them for review.
+One of the lawyer’s assistants forgets a CD with Ozzie’s memoir at a gym, where two not-so-smart workers, Linda (McDormand) and Chad (Pitt), find it.

-Linda needing money so she can get some plastic surgery saw this as an opportunity so she and Chad decided to blackmail Ozzie.
-When Ozzie did not bite they decided to take this to the Russian embassy, which got them more trouble than they could handle.
+Linda, needing money for plastic surgery, sees this as an opportunity.
+She and Chad decide to blackmail Ozzie.
+When Ozzie doesn’t bite, they decide to take the memoir to the Russian embassy, which only gets them into more trouble than they can handle.

-Also Harry is not as faithful in cheating and we find out.
-Before you know it everyone is in everyone’s mess and the whole thing resulted in deaths and unneeded aggravation for the CIA.
+Also, Harry isn’t as faithful as we thought, and we find out what’s going on with him.
+Before you know it, everyone is tangled in everyone else’s mess, and the whole thing results in deaths and unnecessary aggravation for the CIA.

-The movie’s actors were all in good shape giving out performances that will captivate you, especially Brad Pitt’s role and the way he interpreted it.
+The movie’s actors all deliver great performances that will captivate you, especially Brad Pitt’s role and the way he interpreted it.

-Kudos to the Coens with the way they directed this movie, which made everyone seem out of it and you the viewer more in control, which for me is a good feeling.
-There did not put laugh out loud moments, just moments that will make you smile and be happy as you watch.
+Kudos to the Coens for the way they directed this movie, making everyone seem out of it while making you, the viewer, feel more in control.
+For me, that was a good feeling.
+There aren't any laugh-out-loud moments, just moments that will make you smile and feel happy as you watch.

-The movie is very fun to see it was a critical and commercial success and I will say if you have not see the movie you should go ahead and see it.
+The movie is very fun to watch.
+It was a critical and commercial success, and I’ll say if you haven’t seen it yet, you should definitely go ahead and watch it.

 0 comments: